AwaywithCharles/Island-Arcadia/README.md

     - Colliders and seats on the whale
     - Fix whale animation to be fluid all the way through/around

-  - Secret Feature/room 1
+  - Hidden Room 1
-    - teleport to/from
+    - teleport In
+        - Disable all features outside room
+    - Teleport Out
+        - Disable all features in room
+        - onInteract enable initial world load settings
+            - Particles on/music list on
     - mirrors
+        - Walkthrough (for entrance) and nonwalk through
+    - Rune
+      - OnInteract
-    - lanterns
+          - Play music
-    - shaders
+          - Materialize Spinning Rocks
+            - Fixed Spinning Glow effects
     - occlusion culling so it uploads initial area

   - Other
     - Grass/ illuminated flowers
         - shaders